JoshuaKGoldberg/Unisquirt/README.md

 #### Newcomers (non-coders)

-[Download the latest release](https://github.com/JoshuaKGoldberg/Unisquirt/releases) of this project, extract that onto your computer, and open **index.html** in a browser (preferably Google Chrome).
+[Download the latest release](https://github.com/JoshuaKGoldberg/Unisquirt/releases) of this project, extract that onto your computer, and open **index.html** in a modern browser.
 That's it!

 You gain points the more jumps you can do without touching the ground or dying.